Use functools.partial here to make it a bit more efficient

 Kaiming is designed to be used after a leaky ReLU:

-But since we are working with a conv layer, instead it is just a straight line so our leak (a
+But since we are working with a conv layer, instead it is just a straight line so our leak (a) is 1 effectively

 tensor(1.1906, grad_fn=<StdBackward0>))